-Upon delivery of a placement notice, Jefferies may sell the Shares by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended.
-We may sell the Shares in amounts and at times to be determined by us from time to time subject to the terms and conditions of the Sales Agreement, but we have no obligation to sell any of the Shares under the Sales Agreement.
-We or Jefferies may suspend or terminate the offering of Shares upon notice to the other party and subject to other conditions.
-Jefferies will act as sales agent on a commercially reasonable efforts basis consistent with its normal trading and sales practices and applicable state and federal law, rules and regulations and the rules of Nasdaq.
+Jefferies sold the Shares by an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended (the "Securities Act").
+We sold the Shares in amounts from time to time subject to the terms and conditions of the Sales Agreement, and we had no obligation to sell any of the Shares under the Sales Agreement.
+We or Jefferies were able to suspend or terminate the offering of Shares upon notice to the other party and subject to other conditions.
+Jefferies acted as sales agent on a commercially reasonable efforts basis consistent with its normal trading and sales practices and applicable state and federal law, rules and regulations and the rules of Nasdaq.

-We will pay Agent a commission equal to 3.0% of the gross proceeds from the sale of the Shares pursuant to the Sales Agreement.
+We paid the Agent a commission equal to 3.0% of the gross proceeds from the sale of the Shares pursuant to the Sales Agreement.
 The Company has also agreed to provide Jefferies with customary indemnification and contribution rights.